iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 > App has helpful information but the My Location Diary has been inaccurate.<br> :date: __2020-05-25 17:18:49__

 > Started off well but crushed my battery and has been causing issues with my GPS using apps.
 Can't have it on all the time which kind of defeats the point.<br> :date: __2020-05-24 17:43:32__

-> Great public health service, but the foreground only location permissions seems to be incorrectly confirmed?<br> :date: __2020-05-24 00:55:57__